FROM EVERYDAY TO BUSINESS STORYTELLING

 We tell stories, we invent stories, we share stories, and we make stories up.
 It’s how we communicate and relate to each other on a daily basis.

+So, why are so many business owners petrified of telling their company’s story on video?
 We’re just sharing what we’re up to, right?

 This is what gets in the way:

-- Overthinking the storytelling process
+Overthinking the story

-- Getting tangled up in industry jargon
+Getting tangled up in industry jargon

-- Talking about concepts rather than telling a story
+Talking about concepts rather than sharing stories

 So, how do you remedy being stuck on telling your story on video?